Who's in and who's out: Iowa Football's 2026 transfer portal tracker

 The transfer portal opened at 12:01 a.m on January 2 and remains open until Janaury 16.

-This year's transfer portal is different from last year's because it has only one window instead of a winter and spring window.
+This year's transfer portal differs from last year's because it has only one window, not a winter and spring window.

 There is an exception for players who are participating in the postseason, giving players who play past January 12 an extra five days to make a decision.